ss3sim/ss3sim/README.md

 For Unix (Linux and OS X)
 -------------------------

-To check if SS is in your path: open a Terminal window and type `which SS3` and hit enter.
+To check if `SS3` is in your path: open a Terminal window and type `which SS3` and hit enter.
 If you get nothing returned then SS is not in your path.
 The easiest way to fix this is to move the `SS3` binary to a folder that’s already in your path.
 To find existing path folders type